 Display ads, whether online or traditional, are a great way to run a retargeting campaign.

-Even with a small budget, it is still possible to create an effective campaign for your business that will generate leads, as long as it is planned carefully.
+Even with a small budget, it is still possible to create an effective small business lead generation strategy, as long as it is planned carefully.
 Just keep in mind that this process is continuous and still evolving, and that created leads are worth nothing if you are not able to make a sale out of it.